ikanias/tc_sbom_csaf_uploader/README.md

 This option reffers to project: https://github.com/ctron/oidc-cli/tree/main

 If you do not wish to use a bearer token from the application's UI which expires every 5 minutes, you can use the tc_sbom_csaf_uploader version which uses the oidc_cli tool.
-This tool retrieves a token from AWS cognito server and then insert it to the uploader to use.
+This tool retrieves a token from AWS cognito server and then inserts it to the uploader to use.
 This allows you to upload a lot of files at once for a large amount of time, without worrying that the token will expire.
 In order to use this feature, just select the branch: 'automatic_token'.

 To use the tool you need to retrieve the following from the AWS cognito server:
 1. The cognito server URL (i.e. https://example.com/realm)
 2. The App client name
 3. The walker Client ID
 4. The walker Client secret

-And to tall of these you just adding the regular data you added in the basic version of the tool (Folder to upload the files from, remote server to upload the files to etc...)
+And to all of these you just add the regular data you used to add in the basic version of the tool (Folder to upload the files from, remote server to upload the files to etc...)